 Warranties, however, are generally not very expensive - but always read the fine print to see what they cover.
 Some models, for example, are known for having certain parts break down - so make sure those parts are in your warranty or extended warranty.

-To keep your car running optimally, all Suzuki customers who are outside their service plan can book an express service at a Suzuki dealership and keep their car running smoother with genuine parts and expert knowledge.
+To keep your car running optimally, all Suzuki customers who are outside their service plan can book your service online and a Suzuki dealership will contact you to assist in keeping your car running smoother with genuine parts and expert knowledge.

 Regular services are essential to keep your car healthy and prevent major, expensive damage from regular wear and tear on the car.
 Services can be very expensive, and are required to keep your warranty valid.